4 steps to pre-qualify for a personal loan

 There’s a quicker way to get an answer, however, and it involves some simple steps to ensure you have pre-qualified before the loan application process begins.
-Pre-qualification also lets you compare a number of loan offers, and helps you keep a check on your credit rating.
-Lenders will still need to verify your financial details before your personal loan is finalized though.
+Pre-qualification also lets you compare a number of loan offers, including mortgages and credit cards, and helps you keep a check on your credit score.
+Lenders will still need to verify your financial details before your personal loan is finalized.

 These are the four stages your pre-qualifying application will go through:

-2. The lenders you are connected with assess your credit history and score using a basic, preliminary credit check and uses this information to estimate your risk level as a borrower.
+The lender assesses your credit history and credit score using a basic, preliminary credit check and uses this to estimate your risk level as a borrower.

-3. Following these two simple steps the lenders that you have been presented to may offer pre-qualified loan offers.
+Following these two simple steps, the lender may offer a pre-qualification or withhold it.
 If you are successful, you’ll receive more information about the terms and conditions that will apply.

 What information do I receive during the pre-qualification process?

-Any pre-qualifying loan offer you receive will be personalised to fit with your financial profile.
-You will receive preliminary information detailing the amount you can borrow and the interest rate payable.
+Any pre-qualifying loan offer you receive will be personalized to fit with your financial profile.
+You will receive preliminary information detailing the amount you can borrow, the interest rate payable, the loan term amount, monthly payment amount and the total repayment amount (including interest and fees if applicable).
 Always bear in mind that these terms and conditions may vary when the lender receives your full financial details.

 Does pre-qualification impact my credit score?

 Credit scores are usually only impacted when a lender is making a ‘hard inquiry’ into your financial history and commitments.
 This may happen, for example, during the formal loan approval process.
-It is very unlikely to happen as a result of the ‘soft inquiry’ for a pre qualifying loan.
-This inquiry should not show up on your credit report as lenders recognise that it’s desirable to make a comparison before opting for a specific financing option.
+It is very unlikely to happen as a result of the ‘soft inquiry’ for a pre-qualifying loan.
+This inquiry should not show up on your credit report as lenders recognize that it’s desirable to make a comparison before opting for a specific financing option.

 Once you decide to proceed with a loan application, you will find that the lender acts to verify your financial history and performs a hard credit check.
 Such inquiries usually appear on your credit report for up to 12 months and may temporarily reduce your score by a few points.